SzymekN/currency-exchange-calculator/readme.md

 ### Non gui version

 To run the program all you have to do is to download the repo or clone it.
-To run the program you can use **main.exe** located in main directory or if you want to rebuild and run the program you can execute **go run .** in command line opened in main directory of the program.
+To run the program you can use **main.exe** located in main directory or if you want to rebuild and run the program you can execute **go run .** in command line opened in main directory of the project.

 ### Gui version

 First step is the same - download the repo or clone it.
-Now you can used compiled binary **main.exe** to run the server and then you can access the website through your web browser on address http://localhost:8000/.
+Now you can use compiled binary **main.exe** to run the server and then you can access the website through your web browser on address http://localhost:8000/.

-If you want to make changes in code and run it again you have to first build **app.wasm** artifact (static client) using either of the commands below:
+If you want to make changes in code and run it again you have to first build **app.wasm** artifact (static client) using one of the commands below:
 * **GOARCH=wasm GOOS=js go build -o web/app.wasm** - on Linux
 * **cmd /v /c "set GOOS=js&& set GOARCH=wasm&& go build -o web/app.wasm"** - on Windows